Getting Started with GCM Android Push Notifications

-In this tutorial, we’ll get started with GCM for Android and how to get started with PubNub realtime push notifications for Android.
+In this tutorial, we’ll get started with GCM for Android and how to get started with PubNub real-time mobile push notifications for Android.
 In our next tutorial, we’ll get coding and show you how to send and receive those notifications on Android devices.

 Google Cloud Messaging For Android: The Good Parts

 Let’s consider the following scenario.
-You are developing a realtime sports application which feeds its users with critical news during a game.
-A key feature to the app would be to send reliable push notifications to the users as soon as their favorite team scores.
+You are developing a real-time sports application which feeds its users with critical news during a game.
+A key feature to the app would be to send reliable mobile push notifications to the users as soon as their favorite team scores.